serverless/serverless/README.md

 **March 13th, 2024** – This is the Serverless Framework V.4 Alpha release, which includes these focus areas:

-* No breaking changes for the "aws" Provider.
+* **No Breaking Changes:** No breaking changes for the "aws" Provider.
+* **Support Command:** Send support requests to our team directly from the CLI, which auto-include contextual info which you can review before sending.
+* **AWS SSO:** Environment variables, especially ones set by AWS SSO, are prioritized.
+The Framework and Dashboard no longer interfere with these.
-* A transition to a binary core, making Node.js not a requirement.
+* **Binary By Default:** We've transitioned to a binary core by default, making Node.js not a requirement.
-* Support for automatic updates.
-* Improved onboarding and set-up assistance.
-* Built-in CLI support command.
-* Improved support for AWS SSO credentials.
-* Authorization with the Serverless Platform.
+* **Automatic Updates:** These happen by default now.
+Though, you will be able to control the level of updates you're open to.
+* **Improved Onboarding & Set-Up:** The `serverless` command has been re-written to be more helpful when setting up a new or existing project.
-* Deprecation of other cloud providers, in favor of upcoming "Extensions".
+* **Deprecation Of Non-AWS Providers:** Deprecation of other cloud providers, in favor of handling this better in our upcoming Serverless Framework "Extensions".

 For more info on upgrading, check out the ["Upgrading to V.4 Guide"](./docs/guides/upgrading-v4.md).
 Follow V.4's progress via our [Github Milestones](https://github.com/serverless/serverless/milestones).